andrewjdawson2016/Simple-DB/README.md

 If any of these commands fail, we'll be unhappy, and, therefore, so will your grade.

 An additional 50% of your grade will be based on the quality of your writeup and our subjective evaluation of your code.

-We've had a lot of fun designing this assignment, and we hope you enjoy hacking on it!